-Those questions lead into a simple model for connecting with influencers (if you don’t have relationships with them already), and earning their trust.
+Those questions lead to a simple model for connecting with influencers (if you don’t have relationships with them already) and earning their trust.
 You see, influencers are incredibly careful who they pay attention to and support.
 They know their power.
 You have to earn your way into their circles using an old secret from psychology textbooks and social engineering.

 Connecting with Influencers in 6 Steps